1-Indanone

 1-Indanone is the organic compound with the formula C6H4(CH2)2CO.
 It is one of two isomeric benzocyclopentanones, the other being 2-indanone.
 It is a colorless solid.
 1-Indanone is a substrate for the enzyme indanol dehydrogenase.

 Preparation

 It is prepared by oxidation of indane or indene.
 It can also be prepared by cyclization of phenylpropionic acid.

+Uses

+1-Indanone is an intermediate in the synthesis of a variety of pharmaceutical drugs including 2-aminoindane (using beta-keto-oxime formation with isoamylnitrite followed by reduction), drinidene, pirandamine, and pyrophendane.